Chhaava: Marketing

 The teaser of the film was showcased before the preview shows of Stree 2, and was later released on social media on 19 August 2024, coinciding Raksha Bandhan.
 The official trailer of the film launched on 22 January 2025 in Mumbai.
-As part of the promotional campaign, Vicky Kaushal, Laxman Utekar, and Rashmika Mandanna held a fan meet at the 24th Kala Ghoda Festival on 3 February 2025 in Mumbai.
+As part of the promotional campaign, Vicky Kaushal, Laxman Utekar, and Rashmika Mandanna held a fan meet at the 24th Kala Ghoda Arts Festival on 3 February 2025 in Mumbai.
 On 13 February 2025, Chhaava's album launch event took place in Mumbai, where Rashmika Mandanna showcased a regal look in a floral Indo-Western suit designed by Anita Dongre for the event.
 Following popular demand, the film was also scheduled for release in a Telugu-dubbed version, with its Telugu trailer unveiled on 3 May 2025.

 London's Palace of Westminster lights up to the tune of "Aaya Re Toofan", composed by A.R.
 Rahman.
 Promotional activities were also held across various cities in the country, including Chatrapati Sambhajinagar, Mumbai, Jaipur, Kolkata, Patna, Amritsar, Shirdi, Hyderabad, and Delhi.